nih-cfde/c2m2/README.md

 To update https://cfde-published-documentation.readthedocs-hosted.com/en/latest/ you only need to update this repository.
 The published-documentation repo will automatically pull changes and do two major actions:

 - attempt to render them as a preview site for your preview
-- make a PR to incorporate your changes into the master branch
+- make a PR to incorporate your changes into the `stable` branch

 You should use the preview site to check that the changes look the way you want.
 If they do, you should positively review the PR to the master branch so it can be merged in.